igordejanovic/usysml-textx/README.md

 To run set environment variable `USYSML_TEST_CASES` to the folder of the `usysml-test-cases` before running tests.

+## Updating usysml-test-cases outputs

+To automatically update all test cases outputs to match what is expected run `py.test` with `--update-outputs` switch.

+        py.test tests --update-outputs

 # Credits

 Initial project layout generated with `textx startproject`.